tier4/caret_doc/docs/visualization/frequency/index.md

 ![callback_frequency_histogram](../../imgs/callback_frequency_histogram.png)

-The horizontal axis means frequency, labeled as `frequency [Hz]`.
-The vertical axis is the probability of execution at that frequency, labeled `probability`.
+The horizontal axis represents the frequency, labeled as `frequency [Hz]`.
+The vertical axis represents the number of samples executed at each frequency, labeled as `The number of samples`.

 ## Communication